Perma Glass 34 Trawler

 Safety Equipment

-Horn tick Boarding ladder tick
+Boarding ladder |

-2 bilge pumps (0 manual / 2 electric)
+2 bilge pumps (0 manual / 2 Electric)

 Broker's Comments